paolonappi/pn-maven-exercise-001/README.md

 8. Create a "main" Java class able to "Print Hello World" inside src/main/java folder, creating in this way a console application

-9. Add some dependencies with different scopes to the POM file and use it in the Hello World class
+9. Add some dependencies to the POM file and use it in the Hello World class

 10. Create a "Runnable Java JAR" using the appropriate "Maven JAR plugin" and Maven commands

 11. Launch the application, verify avaibility of depedencies at runtime

-13. Use Maven profiles to customize builds for different environments activating different properties
+12. Use Maven profiles to customize builds for different environments activating different properties